FastaBuff encoding¶

 utilized on runtime, it provides efficient storage and retrieval of nucleotide

-together, allow for memory usage reduction of 50%.
+packed together, allow for memory usage reduction of 50%.

 IUPAC Nucleotide Codes¶